dlandon/zoneminder.machine.learning/README.md

 - Set `INSTALL_TINY_YOLOV4="1"` to install the tiny yolo v4 hook processing files.
 - Set `INSTALL_YOLOV4="1"` to install the yolo v4 hook processing files.
 - Set `MULTI_PORT_START` and `MULTI_PORT_END` to define a port range for ES multi-port operation.
-- The command above use a host path of `/mnt/Zoneminder` to map the container config and cache directories.
+- The commands above use a host path of `/mnt/Zoneminder` to map the container config and cache directories.
 This is going to be persistent directory that will retain data across container/image stop/restart/deletes.
 ZM mysql/other config data/event files/etc are kept here.
 You can change this to any directory in your host path that you want to.

 #### User Script